ABOUT THE JQ ADVOCATES PROGRAM

 Robin's Bio

-Robin Gurse Dennis is the “B” in LGBTQ+.
+Robin Gurse Dennis (she/her) is the “B” in LGBTQ+.
 She learned the basics of public speaking from Toastmasters International and enhanced her ability to naturally be herself with any audience—even if she’s feeling anxious—through Lee Glickstein’s Speaking Circles International.

 Committed to clear, clean, open communication that empowers all parties, Robin is a warm, dynamic facilitator of workshops and retreats.
 In addition to facilitating Courage and My Authentic Self at the Teen JQSA 2017 Annual Retreat & training JQ’s first Speaker’s Bureau, Robin has designed and facilitated numerous workshops for teens and young adults on goal setting, courage, and gentle time management at the Los Angeles LGBT Center and the Transgender Center at the Los Angeles Children’s Hospital.